data-fair/lib/README.md

     - the schemas act as type guards
     - the user is responsible for ensuring coherence of the schema and the type (see json-schema-to-typescript, json-schema-to-ts, typebox, etc.)
   - fast response serialization using [fast-json-stringify](https://www.npmjs.com/package/fast-json-stringify)
+  - headers are not included for concision and because they are much less frequently manipulated on a per-route basis

 Install peer dependencies: